 Boreas and Oreithyia’s Offspring

-Boreas married Oreithyia and she became immortal although it’s not exactly clear how this happened.
+Boreas married Oreithyia, and in some accounts, she became a goddess.
 Together, they had two sons, Calais and Zetes, and two daughters, Cleopatra and Chione.

 Boreas’ sons became famous in Greek mythology, known as the Boreads.
 They traveled with Jason and the Argonauts on the famous quest for the Golden Fleece.
-His daughters Chione, the goddess of snow, and Cleopatra, who became the wife of Phineus, were also mentioned in the ancient sources.
+His daughters Chione, who was associated with snow, and Cleopatra, who became the wife of Phineus, were also mentioned in the ancient sources.

 Boreas’ Equine Offspring